nilsBoeAc/DLMpro/README.md

 # dlmpro
 ## Description
-   This class sets up a Doublet-Lattice-Model for a given Wing Several Methods are provided for calculating the Aerodyanmic Influence Coefficients
+   This class sets up a Doublet-Lattice-Model for a given Wing.
+   Several Methods are provided for calculating the Aerodyanmic Influence Coefficients (AIC)

    All Calculations are performed in MATALB.

-   For more detailed Information on methods see Documentation see "supplemental Software"
+   For more detailed Information on methods see Documentation -> see "supplemental Software"

 ## Examples
    - Examples can be found in the "Example_Folder"